suatatan/suatatan.github.io/_posts/2016-04-18-data-binding-to-dropdownlist-from-viewmodel-in.md

 ---
+categories:
+- genel
+date: 2016-04-18
 layout: post
+tags:
+- english
+- quickread
+- technology
-title: "Data Binding to DropDownList from ViewModel in ASP.MVC 5"
+title: Data Binding to DropDownList from ViewModel in ASP.MVC 5
-date: 2016-04-18
-categories:
-  - "genel"
 ---

 Let’s be clear, doing some task in overhelmingly tough in ASP.MVC comparing to the Python-Django.
 That is the recent one with I am deal with.
 Here is how: